bpiwowar/bbrl_gymnasium/README.md

-The my_gym library is the place where I put additional gym-like environments.
+The bbrl_gymnasium library is the place where I put additional gym-like environments.

 So far, it contains the following environments:
 - CartPoleContinuous-v0 (with timit limit = 200 steps)